blumilksoftware/environment/readme.md

 By default, all 1st level subdomains under `*.blumilk.local.env` will be covered.
 E.g. `foo.blumilk.local.env`.

 If you need to cover 2nd level subdomains under. `*.foo.blumilk.local.env`, e.g. `bar.foo.blumilk.local.env` \
-you have to generate new certs:
+you have to generate new certs.
+Adjust filenames and domain for your needs:
 ```shell
 task generate-certs \
   CERT_FILENAME=_wildcard.foo.blumilk.local.env.pem \